 A Different Way to Raise Your Kids

-Rosemond's message is simple and harkens back to a time when kids were polite, obedient, and didn't suffer from a host of biochemical imbalances.
+Rosemond's message is simple and harkens back to a time when kids were polite, obedient, and didn't suffer from biochemical imbalances.

-You see, to have a biochemical imbalance, Rosemond explains, the biochemical balance has first to be determined, and since there are about 500 biochemicals in a constant state of flux circling the central nervous system, it's virtually impossible to do.
+To have a biochemical imbalance, Rosemond explains, the biochemical balance has to first be determined, and since there are about 500 biochemicals in a constant state of flux circling the central nervous system this is virtually impossible to do.

-Consequently, doctors prescribe a host of pharmaceutical chemicals that only God knows what they are doing to the bodies and minds of our children.
+We learn that psychiatric medicines are pushed through the FDA by flimsy standards, at best, with no sound proof that they are anything more than placebos.
+Consequently, doctors are prescribing a host of pharmaceutical chemicals that only God knows what they are doing to the bodies and minds of our children.

 While the pharmaceutical companies grow richer and richer, we are failing to deal with the real source of the behavioral disorders which, according to Rosemond, is simply bad parenting.